volodymyrhudyma/blog/content/blog/proxy-object-in-javascript.md

 ## The "SetPrototypeOf" Trap

+*Must return true if prototype has successfully been changed, false otherwise.*

 The setPrototypeOf trap is triggered when **Object.setPrototypeOf** method is used.

 It executes only with the **target** and **prototype** arguments.
 The latter holds the new prototype of the  target object or null: